Sergiu Musteață

-Sergiu Musteață (born May 11, 1972, Săiți) is a historian from the Republic of Moldova and Dean of History and Geography Faculty, "Ion Creangă" State Pedagogical University.
+Sergiu Musteață (born 11 May 1972) is a historian from the Republic of Moldova and Dean of History and Geography Faculty, "Ion Creangă" State Pedagogical University.

 Biography

 Sergiu Musteață is a historian from the Republic of Moldova, Professor and Dean of the History and Geography Faculty, of the "Ion Creangă" State Pedagogical University of Moldova, founder and president of the National Association of Young Historians of Moldova.
 He holds a Ph.D. from the History Faculty of Alexandru Ioan Cuza University, Iași, Romania.

 Musteață is a former Fulbright research fellow at University of Maryland, USA (2007), OSI scholar at the ISEEES, University of California, Berkeley, USA (2012) and CREEES, Stanford University, California, USA (2013).
 He is the author of 6 monographs, more than 200 scientific publications, editor of 15 books, and editor of the young historian's annual journal.
 His major academic interests are History of South-Eastern Europe, Cultural Heritage Preservation, and History Textbooks Analysis.